How to Launch a Product on Reddit: The Complete 2026 Playbook

 Launching on a Friday

-Friday launches consistently underperform.
+Friday launches often underperform.
 The Reddit audience shifts toward casual browsing on weekends, and product-discovery engagement drops significantly.

 Just dropping a link to your product is a guaranteed way to get downvoted and removed.
 Every launch needs a story.